 Baltimore police kill man suspected of shooting at officers

-Baltimore police say an officer and a woman were injured and a suspect killed when responders shot an armed man suspected of trying to run over and shoot officers during a separate incident the day before.
+Baltimore police say an officer and a woman were injured and a suspect killed when responders shot an armed man believed to have tried to run over and shoot officers during a separate incident the day before.

-News outlets report Police Commissioner Michael Harrison confirmed early Thursday that an unnamed suspect had been pronounced dead at the hospital from wounds sustained from officer gunfire.
+Police Commissioner Michael Harrison confirmed early Thursday the suspect, identified by police as 30-year-old Tyrone Domingo Banks, was pronounced dead at a hospital from wounds sustained from officer gunfire Wednesday night.

-Harrison said the suspect is believed to be the same man who tried to run over an officer and fired at another early Tuesday morning before escaping.
+Harrison says Banks is believed to be the man who tried to run over an officer and fired at another Tuesday before escaping when a police chase was stopped upon reaching an interstate.

-A woman was injured during the Wednesday night shooting but Harrison said it wasn't clear whether she was hurt by gunfire or shrapnel.
+Harrison says it's unclear whether the woman injured Wednesday was hurt by gunfire or shrapnel.
 She and the officer are in good condition.

 Comments